sundararajan-rajendr/SONiC/doc/mgmt/Sonic_mirror.md

 sonic(config)# no monitor session mirror1
 ```

-##### Update mirror session : there is no backend support to modify a mirror session.
+##### Update mirror session : there is no backend support to modify a mirror session in orch-agent.
+This is an asked feature.
+The CLI to change mirror session will be provided if backend support is added.
-However the mirror orch-agent listens to change in neighbor information, next hop information in relation to reachability of  destination IP to update destination mac and destination port.
+The mirror orch-agent listens to change in neighbor information, next hop information in relation to reachability of  destination IP to update destination mac and destination port.
 It also listens to the FDB entry change (one entry update) for destination MAC getting added on a member port (for vlan with ip) and LAG member addition ( for a lag with ip) to set correct destination MAC and
 destination port in SAI if the VLAN and LAG have destination IP as a neighbor.
+Once a mirror session is created it's parameters cannot be altered.

 ```
 mirror session mirror1